Phoenix House: Phoenix House Texas

 Phoenix House Texas (PHT) was founded in 1995 and currently operates substance use prevention and mental health education services in schools and communities in Houston, Dallas, and Austin.
 Phoenix House Texas reaches over 51,000 underserved youth and adults through its prevention services annually.

 Phoenix House Texas had provided substance use primary residential and outpatient treatment to adolescents regardless of ability to pay from its inception in 1995 until September 29, 2023, when the organization closed all treatment programs due to lack of sufficient, sustainable funding.

-National Capital Treatment & Recovery (Previously: Phoenix House Mid-Atlantic)
+National Capital Treatment & Recovery

 National Capital Treatment & Recovery (formerly known as Phoenix Houses of the Mid-Atlantic and before that as Vanguard Services Unlimited) serves individuals struggling with substance abuse in Maryland, Virginia, Washington, D.C., Delaware, Pennsylvania, and New Jersey.
 Programs provide residential, transitional, and outpatient treatment with gender-specific programs to adults and adolescents.
-A Spanish-speaking men’s residential program is also offered.
+A Spanish-language men's residential program is also offered.